CFD Trading In Canada

 Is CFD Trading In Canada Legal?

 CFD trading in Canada is legal but heavily regulated.
-All brokers operating in Canada or opening accounts for Canadian citizens must conform to the regulations set out by the Investment Industry Regulatory Organisation of Canada (IIROC).
+All firms operating in Canada or opening accounts for Canadian citizens must conform to the regulations set out by the Investment Industry Regulatory Organisation of Canada (IIROC).
 The IIROC is governed by The Financial Institutions Supervisory Committee (FISC).

 At a local level, three other agencies oversee financial markets: